Culturally Respectful Ways to Teach Indigenous Culture This Thanksgiving

 Last year, Kids Konnect demystified Thanksgiving and provided advice on how you could teach your little one about Indian American perspectives during the holiday.

-Now, as Thanksgiving is on Thursday, we thought it would be a good time to talk you through some culturally respectful activities you can do with your little one while their preschool takes a little break.
+With Thanksgiving a couple of weeks away, we thought it would be a good time to talk you through some culturally respectful activities you can do with your little one while their preschool takes a little break.

 We will take you through what you can do, and what you should avoid.